Beautiful then and now

 If you’re looking for somewhere around the city to take in tiles, try Emerald Hill near Orchard Road, or Keong Saik Road near Chinatown.
 Other main spots include Petain Road, Everton Road, the Wanderlust Hotel on Dickson Road, the Joo Chiat area and East Coast Road.
 I’d love to hear what other areas you might find!

-I’m particularly keen to learn more about the production of tiles in Japan and explore the link between one of my favourite countries and my ancestors in Singapore!
-I found the INAX Tile Museum, which is dedicated to the general history of tiles and situated in Tokoname City near Nagoya.
+And if you happen to be visiting Japan, note that vintage tiles can be found there too!
+In fact, Japan was one of the major manufacturers of export tiles to Southeast Asia from the early 20th century until World War 2.
+I’m keen to learn more about the production of tiles in Japan and explore the link between one of my favourite countries and my ancestors in Singapore!
+In 2017, I visited the INAX Tile Museum, which is dedicated to the general history of tiles and situated in Tokoname City near Nagoya.
 Tokoname has a long tradition of ceramics dating back to the 8th century.

 I hope you enjoy admiring vintage tiles in Singapore, with lots of fun exploring along the way.
 Singapore has lots of coffee shops for you to recharge and ‘post’ along the way.
 On Instagram, make sure to use the hashtag #sgheritagetiles to see other tile examples around Singapore!

 If you enjoyed this blog post, I’d love to hear from you at the comments section below.